ZhiangChen/virtual_shake_robot_pybullet/docs/VSR2_structure.md

 This project implements a robotics simulation framework using PyBullet and ROS2.
-The architecture is divided into three main nodes: Control, Perception, and Simulation, each with specific responsibilities.
+The architecture is divided into three main nodes: Control and Simulation, each with specific responsibilities.
 Additionally, it uses various configuration files to manage simulation parameters and robot specifications.

 ## Control Node